How to File LLP Form 8: Annual Return Compliance for 2025

 - Contribution does not exceed ₹25 lakh, and

-- Turnover does not exceed ₹40 lakh in the previous financial year.
+- Turnover did not exceed ₹40 lakh in the previous financial year.

 This special category gets lighter penalties compared to regular LLPs, but “lighter” does not mean painless.

-- Cross the 360-day mark, and the daily fine starts ticking like a meter in a taxi stuck in traffic—extra charges pile up until you finally file.
+- Cross the 360-day mark, and the daily fine starts multiplying until you finally file.

-- Non-filing at all?
+- Not filing at all?
 MCA can eventually strike your LLP off the register.
-Think of it as detention that never ends.

 Key Reminder: Every LLP registered on or before 30th September of a financial year must file Form 8 for that year (by 30th October).
 Miss it, and the table above becomes your reality.